Start9Labs/cln-startos/docs/instructions.md

 _advanced_ and should be used with caution.
 For the vast majority of users and use-cases, we recommend using the defaults.
 You can change credentials from the `Config` menu at any time.
 Once configured, you may start your node!

-## Bitcoin Proxy Configs

-On the Core Lightning service details page, scroll down to find the Bitcoin Proxy dependency.
-Click `Configure`.
-This will automatically configure Bitcoin Proxy to satisfy Core Lightning.

 ## Using a Wallet